 Simple Firing Circuit Using Unijunction Transistor

-Control on the Firing Angle
+Control of the Firing Angle

 At the zero point in the A.C. supply cycle, the ckt will completely discharge; hence the initial growth of voltage at C1 is timed from the supply zero.
-By adjustment of R1 the time of the first output pulse can be controlled up to 180o delay in a waveform.
+By adjustment of R1, the time of the first output pulse can be controlled up to 180o delay in a waveform.

 Firing Circuits for Complex Systems

 The more sophisticated firing circuits contain many more stages in their electronic circuits.
-Such circuits may, for example rely on the interrelation ship between a ramp voltage and the external control voltage to initiate accurately, at the same time in each cycle, the start of the pulse generator.
+Such circuits may, for example, rely on the interrelationship between a ramp voltage and the external control voltage to initiate accurately, at the same time in each cycle, the start of the pulse generator.

 Firing System for Complex Systems